 – Geshe Kilsang Gyato in Modern Buddhism: The Path of Compassion and Wisdom

-In the aftermath of our death we lose our relationship with the here and now.
+In the aftermath of our death, we lose our relationship with the here and now.
 Our presence in life is transformed into a memory.
-In this sense, the contemplation of our own death is a pathway to embracing the immediacy of vitality and fulfilment in the here and now.
+In this sense, the contemplation of our own death is a pathway to embracing the immediacy of vitality and fulfillment in the here and now.

 Each day is precious because it always carries the possibility that it may be our last.